South Mimms services

 Six more electric vehicle chargers were added in May 2022, under their parent company's brand, Applegreen Charging.
 Early drawings suggested the Welcome Break brand would be used.
 Either way, it represents a change from motorway service areas normally outsourcing their charging facilities to third parties.

 The services are off a busy roundabout, however its location presents an even bigger problem for the police.
 Over time, several illegal activities have been uncovered here, largely due to its location being where two major routes cross, one coming out of London (where South Mimms is the first service area you'd pass) and one heading towards the Channel Ports.

-Wash Lane Common Nature Reserve is positioned behind the service area.
+The gate is actually there to provide customers with access to Wash Lane Common Nature Reserve.
 Hertfordshire County Council have been working to promote and improve the nature reserve, in turn improving the view from the service area.
 This puts South Mimms in the unusual position where it offers a break to people who are out for a leisurely stroll.

 A new building was added next to the hotel in April 2016, which was planned to become a Frankie & Benny's, but opened as a rare example of a franchised Ed's Easy Diner.
 The trial brand represented Welcome Break's efforts to increase their share of the restaurant market.
 The store closed in April 2018, and reopened as a PizzaExpress on 8 June 2018.